mblode/svgplaceholder/README.md

-# SvgPlaceholder plugin for Craft CMS 3.x
+# SVG Placeholder plugin for Craft CMS 3.x

 A plugin which generates an invisible SVG of specific dimensions for use when lazyloading images in Craft CMS templates.